alexdidier/rampc-quadrotor/pps_wiki/workflow_for_students.md

-    *Note: there are different parameters in the file called `SafeController.yaml`, in the folder param (use `roscd d_fall_pps/param` in a terminal to go there).
-These are the safe controller parameters and should NOT be changed.
-Take a look at the file and get familiar with the format used, since may have to write your own for the custom controller.*
+    *Note: there are different parameters in the file called `SafeController.yaml`, in the folder param (use `roscd d_fall_pps/param` in a terminal to go there). **These are the safe controller parameters and should NOT be changed.** Take a look at the file and get familiar with the format used, since may have to write your own for the custom controller.*

 ### Creating your own custom controller!
 In this part, we will learn how to design our own custom controller and actually deploy it and see it working in our Crazyflie.
-For this, there are a set of files of interest:
+For this, there are a set of important files that should be taken into account.

 #### Files of interest:

-* in `d_fall_pps/src`
+* In `d_fall_pps/src`

   * _CustomControllerService.cpp_ <br>
   The file where students can implement their own controller.
 It provides already the ros service with the teacher.
 It can be used as a template.

-* in `d_fall_pps/param`
+* In `d_fall_pps/param`

   * _ClientConfig.yaml_ <br>
   This file needs to be changed to define names for the custom controller. **The safeController property shouldn't be changed!** <br>